Chapter 5: Protection against violence & harassment

 - the police event number.
 This is a special number that records the incident on the police computer system.

-What if I am still afraid when the ADVO period is up?
+What if I am still afraid when the ADVO is about to end?

-If you still fear violence when the ADVO is about to expire, you can apply for an extension of the ADVO.
-You must apply for an extension of the order before it expires.
+If you are still afraid that the defendant will be violent when the ADVO is about to expire, you can apply for an extension (variation) of the ADVO.
+You must apply before it expires.
 You should get legal advice about an extension 6–8 weeks before the ADVO expires.

-If things change during the period of the ADVO, you can apply to the Court to have the ADVO varied.
+If things change during the period of the ADVO, you can apply to the court to have the ADVO varied to increase or decrease the orders.

 If the order has expired and you still have fears, you can apply for a new ADVO.